Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/google-ads-cohort.md

 ### Amplitude setup

-1. In Amplitude, navigate to **Data Destinations**, then find **Google Ads - Cohort**.
+1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
+2. In the Cohort section, click **Google Ads**.
-2. Log into Google and grant Amplitude permission to manage your AdWords campaigns.
+3. Log into Google and grant Amplitude permission to manage your AdWords campaigns.
-3. Set up the fields necessary for Amplitude to begin syncing to Google Ads.
+4. Set up the fields necessary for Amplitude to begin syncing to Google Ads.
 There are three possible match types in Google Ads, referred to as the **upload key type**:

     - **Contact Info**: This key type matches on a user's email address (phone number, first name, last name, country, and zip code are also supported, not recommended).